 Gonzalo Cisternas and Aaron Kolb.
-Revise and resubmit at The Review of Economic Studies
+The Review of Economic Studies, forthcoming

 We study dynamic signaling when the informed party does not observe the signals generated by her actions.
 A forward-looking sender signals her type continuously over time to a myopic receiver who privately monitors her behavior; in turn, the receiver transmits his private inferences back through an imperfect public signal of his actions.
 Preferences are linear-quadratic and the information structure is Gaussian.
 We construct linear Markov equilibria using belief states up to the sender’s second-order belief.
 Because of the private monitoring, this state is an explicit function of the sender’s past play, leading to a novel separation effect through the second-order belief channel.
 Applications to models of organizations and reputation are examined.